 If you are interested in one of these positions, we would like to hear from you.
-Please send your cover letter and resume outlining your experiences and how you have impacted other organizations in your role as a committee or board member to the Terry Fox Humanitarian Award Program on or before April 7th.
+Please send your cover letter and resume outlining your experiences and how you have impacted other organizations in your role as a committee or board member to the Terry Fox Humanitarian Award Program at firstname.lastname@example.org on or before March 1st.

 Interviews will occur in the month of April.
-Successful candidates will be expected to start serving on the Board of Directors at the 2021 Annual General Meeting on June 2, 2021, which will be held by video-conference.
+Successful candidates will be expected to start serving on the Board of Directors at the 2022 Annual General Meeting to be held in early June, which will be held by video-conference.